adeyinka813/Cleaning-Creating-Blending-data-to-create-an-Analytical-Dataset-using-Alteryx/README.md

 p2-wy-demographic-data.csv - This file contains demographic data for each city and county in Wyoming. taking care of null values and outliers, Formulating the needed columns and merging the data.

-Files used: Alteryx file included.
-A summary of Linear regression model included.
+Files Uploaded: Alteryx file included.
+A summary of Analytical dataset findings.